Episode 29 of The Verblio Show

 This episode is equal parts TedTalk and marketing masterclass with global marketing rockstar Ross Simmonds.
 As the founder and CEO of Foundation, Ross heads marketing initiatives for major B2B brands around the world, but he’s also an entrepreneur, investor, and true thought leader in the space.

 Whether you’ve read an interview with Ross in Forbes or heard him speak at MozCon, you’re likely familiar with his energizing blend of big picture ideas and tactical insight.
-He shared plenty of both in our conversation, including:
+He shared plenty of both in his conversation with Steve, including:

 - How to apply portfolio theory to your content